How to See Most of New Zealand in Under Two Weeks

 For all of you Lord of the Rings fans out there, head down from Auckland to Matamata to experience The Hobbiton Movie Set.
 Stroll around the Hobbit holes and learn about the behind-the-scenes of one of the most popular movie trilogies of all time.
 Then end your day in the geothermal hotbed of Rotorua where you can experience an evening Maori cultural show, relax at some mineral hot pools or wander around the town’s free geothermal park, Kuirau Park.
 Alternatively, for you Hobbit-haters, head straight from Auckland to Rotorua to spend more time exploring the geothermal parks and Maori shows.

-Find out more about Rotorua in Rotorua – Guide for Backpackers.
+Find out more about Rotorua in The Complete Guide to Rotorua.

 Day 3 – Rotorua to Taupo